-At a minimum, each council must broadcast an audio recording of their council meetings on the council's website as soon as reasonably possible after the meeting.
+Councils must publish an audio recording of their meetings on their websites as soon as practicable after the meeting.

-Under the Model Meeting Code, councils that choose to live-stream their meetings must also retain an audio or audio-visual recording of the webcast on the council's website after the meeting is held.
+Under the Local Government Regulation and the Model Meeting Code12, councils that livestream their meetings must also retain an audio or audio-visual recording of the webcast on the council's website after the meeting is held.